What is Psychological ED: Causes and Treatments

 • Emotions

-Disturbance in any of these can lead to impotence.
+Disturbance in any of these can lead to Erectile Dysfunction.

 Mental health conditions can interrupt the signals sent by the brain to the penis during sexual intercourse.